 Then you look at campsites like Mill’s Creek Ranch Resort in Texas or Libby’s Oceanside Camp in Maine and you’re going to have to splurge if you want to stay at those…even for one night.

 So why the fluctuations in price?
 There are many factors at play here that influence campsite pricing.
 Let’s unpack each one.

 When some campgrounds have the word “resort” in their name, they really mean it.
+This is seen in the average KOA costs around the country.
 These campgrounds are like RV heaven, so to speak.
 No matter what you need, you can typically find almost every amenity you could hope to dream for, such as running water, plumbing, heating and air conditioning, electricity, refrigerators/freezers, an oven or microwave to cook, and maybe even a washer and dryer.
 You could even have a bedroom TV!

 Staying at these resorts is almost like going on vacation, they’re that luxe.
-Of course, for all the elegance and comfort you’d enjoy, you’re going to pay for it.
-Like, literally.
+Of course, for all the elegance and comfort you’d enjoy, RV campground rates are going to be high.

 These resorts typically don’t even include their rates on their websites (I did look), probably to avoid scaring away casual RV owners.
 Trust me though when I say you’re going to pay a lot, even nightly.
 Is that within your budget?
 That’s up to you to decide.